Best Time to Visit Tadoba National Park

-The animals that can be sighted in Tadoba National Park, Maharashtra include large herds of Chitals, Sambars, Barking Deers, Chausingas, Neel Gais, Sloth Bears, Indian Bisons, Wild Dogs, Wild Boars and Leopards.
+Mammals: Chitals, Sambars, Barking Deers, Chausingas, Neel Gais, Sloth Bears, Indian Bisons, Wild Dogs, Wild Boars and Leopards.
 One can also get to see Gaur, Hyenas, Civet, Jungle Cats and several other rare species of animals.
-However the greatest attraction is undisputedly the majestic tiger.
-It continues to enamor tourists of all age.
+However the greatest attraction is undisputedly the majestic Indian tiger that continues to enamor tourists of all ages.